The Antikythera Mechanism

 [ Home ]

-Michael T. Wright, that I'm honoured to count within my friends, is an exceptional scientist, who has devoted part of his life to deciphering and re-building an exceptional instrument : the Antikythera mechanism ( Ist century BC).
+Michael T. Wright, that I'm honoured to count between my friends, is an exceptional scientist, who has devoted part of his life to deciphering and re-building an exceptional instrument : the Antikythera mechanism ( II - Ist century BCE).

-Little known by non-specialists until the '90s, the device is nowadays often mentioned in radio and TV programs, or in the newspapers (Wikipedia).
+Little known by non-specialists until the '90s, the device is nowadays often mentioned in radio and TV programs and in newspapers (Wikipedia).

 Too many people, however, argue and present their "findings" without referring to the long and minute work of Michael and to the many papers relating it.